|

 Encinitas is blessed with more than six miles of spectacular ocean frontage, although the tide and sandy bluffs limit the usable beaches.
 Moonlight Beach, the main city beach, is at the base of Encinitas Boulevard.
 Other beaches are accessed by elaborate stairway systems leading down from Neptune Avenue.

-Known as the "Flower Capital of the World," agriculture is big business in Encinitas and greenhouses dot the area.
+Known as the "Flower Capital of the World," agriculture is still big business in Encinitas and greenhouses dot the area.
 Paul Ecke Ranch is famous for their poinsettia plants.
-Quail Botanical Gardens is a great place to view plants from around the world.
-Their summer concerts attract top local talent and are a class act in a beautiful natural
+San Diego Botanic Garden is a great place to view plants from around the world.
+Their summer concerts attract top local talent and are a class act in a beautiful natural setting.

 Encinitas residents and tourists come together each week for the popular farmers market and colorful outdoor bazaar.
 Mira Costa College offers a wide variety of educational opportunities through its regular daytime program and an adult education program on the weekend.
 The Coaster train station is a convenient stopping point for commuters on their way downtown and points north.